tardhiansyah/abs_rotary_encoder/README.md

 # Absolute Rotary Encoder
-An Arduino or ESP32 library for absolute rotary encoder with binary code output
+An Arduino library for absolute rotary encoder with binary code output